 How To Prevent Blisters When Backpacking

 Blisters are no fun!
 One of the best things you can do to prevent them is to wear your hiking shoes off-trail before you wear them backpacking.
 Walk around your neighborhood in them or try out a local walk where you can be close to your car if blisters start forming.
+You do not want to wear brand new hiking boots for the first time on a backpacking trip where you might be hiking for 10-20+ miles.

 There are various products you can use to prevent blisters or treat them in the early stages.